 We had both discussed wanting to be married in the near future.
 With our San Francisco trip coming up in a few months, I knew that would be the perfect location since Michelle is obsessed with Full House.
 She was on a work trip one night, and I stayed up until 5 am researching diamonds and settings to create her ring online.

 When I snuck downstairs to pick up the ring from our apartment receptionist, I didn’t think anything of it, and Michelle thought I was heading to the bank.
 Well, Michelle later went downstairs to get a package, and the receptionist mentioned that she had seen me earlier that day picking something up!
 Michelle was instantly curious as to what I was picking up.
-It’s hard to be sneaky when you live together and work from home together some days!
+It’s hard to be sneaky when you live together and work from home together for some days!
 I told her it was a secret and tried to blow it off, but she kept bringing it up for weeks and weeks before our trip trying to figure it out.

 Also, right before the proposal, we were grabbing a casual beer beginning our vacation.
 I must have been acting strange because Michelle asked me why I was acting so weird.
 Nerves are crazy!

 I had visited San Francisco twice before and fell in love with the city.
 Michelle had never been, but I knew she would love it.
-I had originally planned to do it on the hill in Alamo Square Park, where the intro to Full House was filmed, but we ended up on a beautiful dog beach underneath the Golden Gate Bridge, and it just felt so right and so “us.”
+I had initially planned to do it on the hill in Alamo Square Park, where the intro to Full House was filmed, but we ended up on a beautiful dog beach underneath the Golden Gate Bridge, and it just felt so right and so “us.”
 As soon as we stepped foot into the sand, Michelle said, “This would be the perfect place to propose!”.
 I almost didn’t do it after she said this!
 I kept my cool and let her take pictures and videos as I fumbled, trying to get the ring out.
 She turned around, and I was down on one knee and asked her to marry me.
 She was shocked.
 I genuinely caught her off guard.
 After lots of “what!
 What!
 Are you serious?”, crying and laughing, she said yes.
 It was so perfect.

 Being engaged to us means we are all in 110%.
 It means that our love is eternal, kisses are endless, and that we’ve each found our forever person.
 Nothing much has changed; we are just enjoying life in general.